-On the other hand, it is reasonable to regard instantaneous convergence as an unattractive feature of the model rather than a serious practical challenge to the cross-sectional regression approach.
-Section 4.1 demonstrates in detail that the inability of cross-sectional studies to detect the impact of liberalization on growth remains a problem under slower, more realistic speeds of transition.
-For now, the vital point to note is that, during the country's transition to the postliberalization steady state, the capital stock grows faster than it did before the transition.
-To see why, recall that in the preliberalization steady state the ratio of capital to effective labor $(k{s.state})$ is constant and the stock of capital (K) grows at the rate n + g.
-In the postliberalization steady state, the ratio of capital to effective labor $(k^{s,state})$ is also constant and the capital stock once again grows at the rate n + g.
-However, because $k{s,state}^ > k{s,state}$ , it follows that the growth rate of K exceeds n + g during the transition.
+The vital fact about the transition dynamics, which would hold true in any model, is that there must be a period of time during which the capital stock grows faster than it does before or after the transition.
+To see why the growth rate of the capital stock must increase temporarily, recall that in the pre-liberalization steady state the ratio of capital to effective labor ($k{s.state}$) is constant, and the stock of capital (K) grows at the rate n + g.
+In the post-liberalization steady state, the ratio of capital to effective labor ($k{s.state}^$) is also constant and the capital stock once again grows at the rate n + g.
+However, because $k{s.state}^ > k{s.state}$, it follows that at some point during the transition, the growth rate of K must exceed n + g.

-The temporary increase in the growth rate of capital has implications for economic growth through the formula for the growth rate of output per worker:

-$$\gamma{\underline{Y}} = \alpha \frac{\dot{k}}{k} + g.$$

-Since the growth rate of K exceeds n + g during the transition, $\frac{k}{k}$ must be greater than 0 during the corresponding interval of time.
+The temporary increase in the growth rate of capital has implications for economic growth, because the growth rate of output per worker is given by the formula $\gamma{\frac{Y}{L}} = \alpha \frac{k}{k} + g$.
+Since the growth rate of K exceeds n + g at some point during the transition, $\frac{k}{k}$ must be greater than 0 during the corresponding interval of time.
 Therefore, the growth rate of output per worker also increases temporarily.

-Figure 2 illustrates the hypothetical response of the interest rate, the growth rates of capital and output per worker, and the natural log of output per worker under the more palatable assumption that the interest rate converges immediately upon liberalization but the ratio of capital to effective labor does not.
-Figures 3 through 5 (see pages 906-08), which display the real-life responses of the cost of capital, investment, and growth during eighteen capital account liberalization episodes from 1986 to 1991, bear a striking resemblance to the panels in figure 2.
-Section 5 discusses the construction of figures 3 through 5 in detail, but even this preliminary glance at the data raises an obvious issue.
-If the simple time series evidence lines up with the theory, then why does a large literature find no real effects of liberalization?
-I have already hinted at part of the answer, but the full story requires a more thorough account of the previous literature.
+Figure 2 illustrates the time paths of the interest rate, the growth rates of capital and output per worker, and the natural log of output per worker during the aftermath of capital account liberalization in the neoclassical growth model.
+Figures 3 through 5, which display the response of the cost of capital, investment, and growth during eighteen real-life capital account liberalization episodes, bear a striking resemblance to Figure 2.
+Section 6 discusses the details behind the construction of Figures 3 through 5.